 In addition he has published two volumes on 17th Century philosophers:

 Limiting Leviathan: Hobbes on Law and International Affairs, (Oxford UP 2013), and Grotius and Law, co-edited with Emily McGill, (Ashgate 2014).

 He has recently given invited lectures at Harvard, Berkeley, NYU, Penn, Stanford, and many other US universities.
-In addition he has spoken at universities in Belfast, Oxford, Oslo, Copenhagen, Canberra, Melbourne, Sydney, Geneva, and Sapporo.
+In addition he has recently spoken at universities in Belfast, Oxford, Oslo, Copenhagen, Canberra, Melbourne, Sydney, Geneva, and Sapporo.

 He has advised the US State Department, the CIA, the NIH, and the International Committee of the Red Cross.
 And he has been quoted in international court decisions.